 Two hours: $450 (add $75 for each additional half hour).
 To check the availability of your preferred time, see the "Daily Calendar."
+A non-refundable $50 deposit is required to book a private party.

-We currently have over 90,000 songs in our computer system.
+We currently have well over 180,000 songs in our computer system.
 Our DJs are very skilled in adapting our library of music to the tastes, age, and backgrounds of our skaters.
 Music with explicit language or content is never played during public sessions.
 The music played in a private party can be more flexible, but a responsible adult must decide what type of music is acceptable and can be requested by your guests.

 No person wearing skates can pick up a child at anytime.
 It doesn't matter how good a skater you think you are!
 The recent death of a youngster (fortunately not in Illinois) serves to remind us of the obvious danger of a fall with a child in hand.
 Read FAQ for more insight into this issue.